anapremovic/Fitbit/README.md

 ## About The Project

-This is a study of data from an Amazon survey from 2016 of 30 respondants.
+This is a study of data from an Amazon survey from 2016 of 30 respondents.
 We perform an analysis and visualize our results in a dashboard.

 ### Built With
 [![Python][Python.org]][Python-url]